-The privatization and deregulation of the Internet in 1994 provides a useful template for U.S. broadband policy.
-Before considering this model, however, the ILEC-supported legislation sponsored by Reps Billy Tauzin (R-La.) and John Dingell deserves examination.
-This bill would allow ILECs to enter long-distance data communications markets, without requiring them either to open their facilities to competitors or to face any real competition in their local markets.
-The ILECs argue that the CATV industry's high share of residential broadband markets demonstrates the existence of competition; that the CATV industry holds this position because it is not required to open its networks to competitors; and that the requirement that ILECs lease their networks to CLECs deprives them of any incentive to invest, because competitors would obtain the benefits of ILEC investments.
+The 1994 privatization and deregulation of the Internet provides a useful template for future U.S. broadband policy.
+Before considering this model, however, the ILEC-supported legislation sponsored by Reps.
+Billy Tauzin (R-La.) and John D. Dingell (D-Mich.) deserves examination.
+This bill would allow ILECs to enter longdistance data communications markets without requiring them either to open their facilities to competitors or face any real competition in their local markets.
+The ILECs argue that the cable industry's high share of residential broadband markets demonstrates the existence of competition; that the cable television industry holds this position because it is not required to open its networks to competitors; and that the requirement that ILECs lease their networks to CLECs deprives them of any incentive to invest, because competitors would obtain the benefits of ILEC investments.

 The actual conditions of competition in local broadband service, as discussed above, must lead one to view ILEC arguments with skepticism.
 First, the distinction between voice and data services is eroding rapidly.
 Second, despite massive deregulation, network capital spending by the ILECs remained flat for fifteen years, with the sole exception of 1999-2000, when they faced growing competition.
-Third, CLECs using ILEC lines hold less than 10% of the total U.S. broadband market.
-Indeed history suggests that when the ILECs face increased opportunity but decreased competition, they invest less, not more.
-Conversely the overwhelming lesson of high technology is that competition is the most effective way to call forth technical progress.
+Third, CLECs using ILEC lines hold less than 10 percent of the total U.S. broadband market.
+Indeed, history suggests that when the ILECs face increased opportunity but decreased competition, they invest less, not more.
+Conversely, the overwhelming lesson of high technology is that competition is the most effective way to call forth technical progress.
 Some of the most rapid technical progress has been found in industries facing severe competition, such as personal computer systems, semiconductors, disk drives, Internet services, and networking equipment.

-There also appear to be superior alternatives - which would, however, be among the largest structural changes in American industry since the breakup of Standard Oil.
-The top managements of ILECs and CATV companies would certainly not like them, because their industries would become very competitive and demanding of high technology expertise.
+There also appear to be superior alternatives based upon ILEC structural divestiture that would, however, be among the largest changes in American industry since the breakup of Standard Oil.
+The top managements of ILECs and cable companies would certainly not like them, because their industries would become very competitive and demanding of high technology expertise.
 However, such policies would improve the economic performance and welfare of the United States.
 There are at least two useful precedents: the divestiture of AT&T, and the privatization and deregulation of the Internet.
 The Internet is in some ways the more interesting case.

 Prior to 1994, the Internet backbone was a monopoly operated by MCI under U.S. government contract.
 In order to privatize, deregulate, and commercialize Internet services, the National Science Foundation enhanced the Internet architecture by creating Network Access Points (NAPs), where both competing and complementary facilities could interconnect.
 This arrangement permitted decentralized, competitive, specialized, and/or cooperative investments and services by many companies while preserving the unity of the Internet as a whole.
-Despite astonishing growth over the last decade, the Internet has functioned with high service quality - higher, in some ways, than the telephone network.
+Despite astonishing growth over the last decade, the Internet has functioned with high service quality-higher, in some ways, than the telephone network.

-The Telecommunications Act of 1996 embodied similar goals, by requiring the resale of so-called Unbundled Network Elements (UNEs).
-However, the UNEs and their technical definition remain under the control of the ILECs, who have no incentive to make them function well, and no comparable arrangement exists for the CATV industry.
-Structural divestiture of ILECs and CATV providers and creation of open interconnection interfaces within and between the resulting firms thus appears to be the appropriate remedy for current broadband problems.
+The Telecommunications Act of 1996 embodied similar goals, by requiring the resale of so-called Unbundled Network Elements (UNEs), portions of their networks that ILECs must supposedly make available to competitors.
+However, the UNEs and their technical interfaces remain under the control of the ILECs, who have no incentive to make them function well, and no comparably broad unbundling requirement exists for the cable industry.
+The appropriate remedy for current broadband problems, then, appears to be structural divestiture of ILECs and cable providers and creation of open interconnection interfaces within and between the resulting firms.